Sprout-Retail/pgtune/README.rst

   python pgtune -V 9.5 -T OLTP -c 100 -L True -i $PGDATA/postgresql.conf -o $PGDATA/postgresql.conf.9.5-with_logging

 If logging is not required then remove the "-L True" command line option.

-Todo
-====

-A TODO list is included in the tarball.
-There are also some TODO items marked in the source code itself.

 Bugs
 ====